Welcome to Year 4

 Miss Naden and Mrs Wilcox

-We have successfully begun our first term by focusing on Place Value.
-Throughout the term we are going to be doing the following units: 4 digit numbers, addition and subtraction, perimeter and multiplication and subtraction.
+We had a very successful first term!
+This term we are going to be focusing on the following units: Multiplication & Subtraction 1, Multiplication & Subtraction 2, Measure, Fractions and Decimals.
 We will be continuing to support children with a catch up programme following the unusual school year from March: we endeavour to ensure that they feel confident to apply their maths to everyday situations and in cross-curricular opportunities.
 It will be important that the children begin to use their metacognitive skills in order to facilitate their learning.

 This is a very important year for times tables.
 During the summer term, year 4 will be tested on their times tables which is why we are focusing more than ever on these.
 This will be taught through our 22 club, class chanting, games and Times Tables Rockstars.
 Please continue to practice these at home as much as possible.